 - hypercalcaemia (high calcium levels in the blood)

-- malabsortion syndrome (inability of your intestines to absorb nutrients, vitamins and minerals)
+- malabsorption syndrome (inability of your intestines to absorb nutrients from the food you eat)

 as Ergocalciferol may not be suitable for you.